Chart Color Schemes

 Mansfield Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Mansfield Park has a diverse population, with 56.1% born overseas and 68.0% speaking languages other than English at home.
-Christianity is the predominant religion, comprising 34.4%.
-Buddhism is notably higher here compared to Greater Adelaide's average of 2.4%, making up 19.9%.
+Christianity is the predominant religion at 34.4%.
+Buddhism is notably higher here at 19.9%, compared to Adelaide's average of 2.4%.

 Frequently Asked Questions - Diversity